sokennguyen/OnlyCalc/README.md

 # Only Calc
-A dead simple calculator for your Android phones.
+A dead simple calculator for your Android phones. n\
 No ads.
 No tracking.
 No in-app-purchase.
 Just calculate.